 This project follows Urban Green Council’s Blueprint for Efficiency, which underpins New York City’s Local Law 97 of 2019, a building emissions law.
 Based on Urban Green’s recommendation, the law requires NYC to produce a carbon trading study and implementation plan by 2021.

-To learn more about the initiative, check out the Wired article about the initiative, our CEO John Mandyck's blog post describing the importance of this initiative, and our press release.
-If you have questions, comments or would like more information, please contact email@example.com.
+To learn more, read the Wired article about the initiative, our CEO John Mandyck's blog post, and our press release.
+If you have questions, comments or would like more information, please contact firstname.lastname@example.org.

 Rit Aggarwala, Sidewalk Labs